Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/development_arc.md

 ## Character Profile for Isabella Torres

+### Motivations
+Isabella Torres is driven by a desire to create stable economic policies that ensure equitable access to resources for all, particularly in the context of the emerging AI economy.
+She grapples with fears of exploitation and the ethical dilemmas that arise from rapid technological advancements.
+Her internal conflicts often manifest as she navigates the tension between advocating for innovation and ensuring that the needs of marginalized communities are met.
+This struggle shapes her character and influences her decisions as she seeks to balance progress with responsibility.

 ### Identified Gaps in Interaction Dynamics
 1. **Lack of Emotional Depth**: Current interactions do not fully explore the emotional stakes involved in Isabella's relationships with Marcus.
 Enhancing these moments can create a more engaging narrative.
 2. **Missed Opportunities for Conflict Resolution**: There are instances where conflicts arise, but the scripts do not explore potential resolutions or compromises, which could add complexity to the characters' relationships.